npranav7619/CTF_Writeups/prometeoCTF_2023/README.md

 ### Challenge #3 - Basic but cool

 This challenge was pretty interesting

-""
+This was the P.S

           Are you smart enough to decipher this?
 Think thrice before you do it

           L2IvraWapzWDE1A7Z19GAUOaZTIsATuaqI95raZ0ZU0=
-""

 Gave me the idea of it being base64 tried to convert it into base64 but it resulted in a junk val